The buzzword is everywhere you look – so what it is the big deal about empathy in customer service, and why does it matter in debt collection?

 As a collector you know better than anyone how much easier a conversation becomes when there is compassion involved.

-It’s pretty simple – being empathetic in the workplace provides meaningful, concrete returns.
+It’s pretty simple – creating an environment of empathy in customer service provides meaningful, concrete returns.
 There are few of us who would rather speak to a cold, rude customer service employee (or even worse, a machine) then a warm, friendly voice talking us through our options.

 It’s not just for the consumer’s benefit, though.
 You may find that an empathetic approach makes your conversations a lot easier.
 So what are the internal benefits of approaching conversations with empathy?